mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 ## The `#[uniffi::export]` attribute

 The most important proc-macro is the `export` attribute.
-It can be used on functions and `impl` blocks to make UniFFI aware of them.
+It can be used on functions, `impl` blocks, and `trait` definitions to make UniFFI aware of them.

 ```rust
 #[uniffi::export]